-- Students are to respect all school property. - Students must not enter staff rooms or offices unless supervised. - Students must place all rubbish in bins. - Students must not have the following at school: Chewing gum, permanent markers. - Students must return borrowed school material on time. - Students must limit valuables brought to school.
+Expectations Classroom Teacher Responsibility Student Engagement Leaders (SEL)/AP/P Property and security Students are to respect all school property.
+Students must not enter staff rooms or offices unless supervised.
+Students must place all rubbish in bins.
+Students must not have the following at school: Chewing gum, permanent markers.
+Students must return borrowed school material on time.
+Students must limit valuables brought to school.
 School will not be responsible for loss of valuables.
-Valuables can be left with the AP/General Office for safe-keeping. - Students must leave school bags in lockers. - Digital Data Devices must not be used between 8.30-3.28pm and must not be carried on your person.
-They can be handed in to the AP/General Office for safe-keeping. - Classrooms must be left neat and tidy. - Graffiti of any kind will not be tolerated.

-- Challenge behaviours around rights and responsibilities and impose consequence e.g. clean up duties in common room or school grounds. - For repeated offences, refer to Year Level Coordinators or AP. - Confiscate any suspicious property and take to the AP/General Office. - Between 8.30-3.20pm, confiscate digital data devices eg. mobile phones and take to AP/General office. - Organise for students to remain behind and tidy the room or area. - Retain any evidence of graffiti and report to Principal Class

-- Challenge behaviours around rights and responsibilities and impose consequence e.g. clean up duties in the school grounds. - For repeat offenders, yard duty or after school detentions may be necessary - For deliberately damaged property, parent to be notified.
+Valuables can be left with the Office for safe-keeping.
+Students must leave school bags in lockers.
+Digital Data Devices must not be used between 9:00-3:20pm (school time) and must not be carried on your person.
+They can be handed in to the AP/Office for safe-keeping.
+Classrooms must be left neat and tidy.
+Graffiti of any kind will not be tolerated.
+Challenge behaviours around rights and responsibilities and impose consequence e.g. clean up duties in the classroom or school grounds.
+For repeated offences, refer to Student Engagement Leaders or AP.
+Confiscate any suspicious property and take to the AP/ Office.
+Between 9:00-3:20pm, confiscate digital data devices eg. mobile phones and take to AP/General office.
+Organise for students to remain behind and tidy the room or area.
+Retain any evidence of graffiti and report to Principal Class.
+Challenge behaviours around rights and responsibilities and impose consequence e.g. clean up duties in the school grounds.
+For repeat offenders, yard duty or after school detentions may be necessary For deliberately damaged property, parent to be notified.
 Student may be required to repair damage or have an after school detention for other consequence.
-Parent may be required to meet costs if external service needed.
+Parent may be asked to meet costs if external service needed.
 If extensive and persistent issue, organise a parent meeting to review behaviour and discuss supports and next steps.